Tennis Elbow Not Getting Better? This Could Be Why.

 In essence, joints are an interaction of two bones and the joints at the elbow; consist of the radioulnar joint, humeroulnar and radiohumeral joint.

-6. Posterior interosseous nerve entrapment where the nerve is pinched by surrounding structures of the elbow
+6. Posterior Interosseous Nerve Entrapment where the Nerve is pinched by surrounding structures of the Elbow

 The posterior interosseous nerve that lies close to the elbow can be compressed by tight muscles at the outer aspect of the elbow.
 When it is irritated, it can contribute to pain at the outer aspect of the elbow.